GloRosado07/cse210-03/README.md

 * Deque
 * Random

+# Jumper:
-# Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.
+    It is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.

 # Jumper Game
 * The puzzle is a secret word randomly chosen from a list.